 Since adopting the New Jersey Dry Cell Battery Management Act in 1991 and the Federal Mercury Containing and Rechargeable Battery Management Act in 1996, household battery manufacturers have begun manufacturing alkaline batteries with no added Mercury and have reduced the amount of Mercury added to other batteries.
-View a guide on recycling batteries (PDF).
+View the Homeowners Guide to Proper Household Battery Management (PDF).

 - Alkaline batteries now fall below Federal and State hazardous waste standards and can be disposed of in the regular trash.